mui/material-ui/docs/src/pages/components/modal/modal.md

 - Call the `onExited` callback prop when the exit transition is completed.
 These two callbacks allow the modal to unmount the child content when closed and fully transitioned.

-We have a built-in support for [react-transition-group](https://github.com/reactjs/react-transition-group).
+Modal has built-in support for [react-transition-group](https://github.com/reactjs/react-transition-group).

 {{"demo": "pages/components/modal/TransitionsModal.js"}}